OliverStoll/WoT-IoT-Playground/README.md

 URL: http://localhost:5001/api-docs

 ## Local Development
-If you want to run the services locally (without docker) use the commands here:
+If you want to run the services locally (without docker-compose) use the commands here:

 Start the backend:
 ```